PrinsFrank/Spilled/README.md

 ```
 npm install
 ```
-To following commands are available:
+To following commands are available (in PHPstorm avaible with alt+f11):
 ```
 npm run lint
 npm run fix